 Art

 The Higher Diploma in Art provides mature students with opportunities to deepen their knowledge, skills and experience in visual art practice.
-This programme provides lifelong learning options for adults who wish to participate in flexible learning and acquire a level 8 qualification in art.
-Having completed a level 6 or 7 certificate students are eligible to apply for this 2 year programme.
+This programme provides lifelong learning to participate in a flexible learning environment and acquire a level 8 qualification in art.
+Having completed a level 7 University Certificate in NCAD (or equivalent in art, design or photography), and carrying 30 ECTS credits forward, students are eligible to apply for this two year programme.
 During the Higher Diploma in Art, students progress from creative exploration, inquiry and discovery, to engagement with context, audience, histories and cultures.

 The aims of the programme are to:

-- Create a body of work for exhibition, display
+• Create a body of work for exhibition or display

 Who is this programme for?